Session I: Salvage Archaeology and Field Conservation

-Dates: June 17 - July 8, 2018
+Dates: June 17 - July 7, 2019

-Fee: $2,800 USD (For support in applying for external funding, please contact us.)
+Fee: $2,900 USD (For support in applying for external funding, please contact us.)

-This five step plan will provide us with the information necessary to combat looting activities related to antiquities trafficking in northern Mongolia and will save irreplaceable cultural heritage resources that are currently endangered.
+This approach will provide us with the information necessary to combat looting activities related to antiquities trafficking in northern Mongolia and will save irreplaceable cultural heritage resources that are currently endangered.
 These archaeological sites are non-renewable – there will never be another Neolithic site made in the world – and contain an enormous amount of information that might help us to understand our human past, adaptation to climate change and economic shifts, the origins of complex political and social organization, and so much more.
 Archaeologists must work hard to study not only the lives of ancient peoples, but also how they impact people today in order to prevent looting.